Stuttgart Tram Museum

-ABOVE: Meter-gauge trams in a former
+ABOVE: Meter-gauge trams in the Stuttgart Tram

 first German city with a streetcar network, thanks to the introduction of